KimYeongHyeon/Metalearning-echocardiogram/README.md

 Some sample echocardiogram images are included in the `sample_images` directory.
 You can use these images to test the inference script or to visualize the model's predictions.

+## Dataset

+To access the dataset, please visit the following URL: [data download](https://drive.google.com/file/d/1MuIyXgZOkx1WwM0rT5qn4JeA8gbKMRDl/view?usp=sharing).
+Please note that you will need to request download permissions to access the data.
+Once your request is approved, you will be able to download the datset.

 ## Citation

 Feel free to modify and use this code for your own research.
 If you use this code, please cite the original paper.